Tuesday, February 25, 2014MemberNet

-New ACM Journal ACM Transactions on Spatial Algorithms Accepting Submissions
+ACM Transactions on Parallel Computing and ACM Transactions on Spatial Algorithms Accepting Submissions

-The new ACM journal, ACM Transactions on Spatial Algorithms and Systems (TSAS), is now accepting submissions.
+ACM Transactions on Spatial Algorithms and Systems (TSAS) is now accepting submissions.
 TSAS is a new scholarly journal

 that publishes the highest quality papers on all aspects of spatial algorithms and systems and closely related disciplines.
 Visit the